o3de/o3de.org/content/docs/user-guide/components/reference/atom/reflection-probe.md

 {{< preview-new >}}

-The **Reflection Probe** creates specular reflections in the environment around a probe, or a capture point.
+The **Reflection Probe** creates specular reflections in the environment around a probe (capture point).

 ## Provider ##